jdsimcoe/simko/README.md

 # Simko.io

-The personal portfolio website and blog of Jonathan Simcoe and Simcoe Design LLC
+The website of Simcoe Design LLC.